GoozeyX/puppetlabs-mongodb/README.md

 This setting can be used to override the default MongoDB repository location.
 If not specified, the module will use the default repository for your OS distro.

+#####`repo_proxy`
+This will allow you to set a proxy for your repository in case you are behind a corporate firewall.
+Currently this is only supported with yum repositories

 ####Class: mongodb::server

 Most of the parameters manipulate the mongod.conf file.